applied-systems-biology/jipipe-website/content/documentation-java-api/algorithm/context-actions.md

 They can be used for multiple purposes such as loading example data, applying an auto-configuration, opening websites, or displaying documentation or data in a new tab.

+{{< jipipe-info "1.74.x+" "We do no anymore recommend the creation of context actions to implement examples.
+Instead, register node examples within the extension." >}}

 ![Example of a context action](/img/documentation/context-actions.png)

 To create one, annotate a public function with [@JIPipeDocumentation](/apidocs/org/hkijena/jipipe/api/JIPipeDocumentation.html)